 During the year, the Board comprised four independent non-executive Directors with a broad range of skills and experience across all major functions that affect the Company.
 The Board retains responsibility for taking all decisions relating to the Company's investment objective and policy, gearing, corporate governance and strategy, and for monitoring the performance of the Company's service providers.
 The Board's philosophy is that the Company should operate in a transparent culture where all parties are provided with respect as well as the opportunity to offer practical challenge and participate in positive debate which is focused on the aim of achieving the expectations of shareholders and other stakeholders alike.
-The Board expects the Manager to act as a responsible steward of the Company's investments.
+The Board expects the Manager to act as a responsible steward of the Company's investments (see pages 85 to 89 for further information).
 Further information on the Manager's responsible investing may be found at: www.abrdn.com/en-gb/seeing-things-differently